North East Party: History

 The NEP was founded in May 2014 and is widely seen as a sister party to the Yorkshire Party.
 In December 2014, the party won its first council seat at a local by-election for Peterlee Town Council in County Durham.
 Two months later, the party won a second seat on the council in another by-election.
-Following these successes, the party contested and won several by-elections for both Durham County and local parish council seats during 2015-17.
+Following these successes, the party contested and won several by-elections for both Durham County and local parish council seats during 2015 to 2017.

-In its first general election in 2015 the North East Party contested four parliamentary seats, standing candidates in Easington, Newcastle upon Tyne North, Redcar and Stockton North.
+In the 2015 general election (the first election that the party fielded candidates), the North East Party contested four parliamentary seats, standing candidates in Easington, Newcastle upon Tyne North, Redcar and Stockton North.
 Its best performance came in Easington where candidate Susan McDonnell came in fifth of seven candidates and received 2.3% of the vote.

 In the May 2017 Durham County local government elections, the party stood 14 county councillor candidates and 27 town councillor candidates.
-Its candidates won 3 seats on Durham County Council (2 seats for Peterlee West, 1 seat for Passfield) and 23 seats on Durham County town councils including 20 of 22 seats at Peterlee Town Council, 2 of 8 north ward seats at Horden Parish Council, and 1 of 15 seats at Shotton Parish Council.
+Its candidates won three seats on Durham County Council (2 seats for Peterlee West, 1 seat for Passfield) and 23 seats on Durham County town councils including 20 of 22 seats at Peterlee Town Council, 2 of 8 north ward seats at Horden Parish Council, and one of 15 seats at Shotton Parish Council.

-In the 2017 general election the party ran in only one constituency, Easington.
+In the 2017 general election, the party ran in only one constituency, Easington.
 Susan McDonnell nearly tripled her vote total from 2015, saved her deposit with 6.6% of the vote, and came in third place ahead of the UKIP, Liberal Democrat, and Green candidates.

 The party stood two candidates in the 2019 general election.

 The party nominated its founding member Hilton Dawson in Hartlepool for the first parliamentary by-election of the 2020s.
 He came in tenth place.

 At the 2021 local elections, the party retained two of its councillors on Durham County Council in Passfield and Peterlee West wards.
 Despite losing their second seat in the latter ward, they gained both seats being contested in Peterlee East, thus bringing them to four councillors in total.

+At the 2024 local elections, the party stood three candidates, and endorsed Independent candidate Jamie Driscoll for the inaugural North East mayoral election.
+None were elected.

+The party stood one candidate in the 2024 general election.